ROKT/hangouts-notify-buildkite-plugin/README.md

 A [Buildkite plugin](https://buildkite.com/docs/agent/v3/plugins) to send notifications from Buildkite to Google Hangouts

+## Note

+For the previous user who configured `type: "CARD"`, please note that `CARD` is redundant and won't be supported in the future.

+`type: "KeyValueCARD"` should be used instead.
+Please refer following sections for more information.

 ## Example

 The following pipeline will send a message to a defined webhook in Google Chat.
 Note to generate Webhooks for Hangouts/Chat rooms refer to the following documentation: https://developers.google.com/hangouts/chat/quickstart/incoming-bot-python#step_1_register_the_incoming_webhook